The best Skullcandy headphones you should get in 2022.

 - Mediocre microphones

-The wireless over-ear headphones have a distinctly V-shaped signature with surprisingly clear sound, despite the powerful bass.
+The wireless over-ear headphones have a distinctly V-shaped signature with crystal clear audio performance, despite the powerful bass.
 Anything you throw at them sounds very exciting and engaging, which many users enjoy.

 As with many Skullcandy headphones, these also have an incredibly lightweight plastic and aluminum body.
 There is a generous amount of padding on the synthetic leather earcups.